Ian Gordon (historian): Background

 Gordon earned a PhD in history at the University of Rochester.
 In 2015-16 he offered a Superhero Entertainments MOOC through the Coursera platform.
+He taught History and Media Studies for many years in Singapore.
+Many of his publications can be found on Zenodo.

 Comic Strips and Consumer Culture

 Gordon uses comic strips to make an argument about American culture.
 He says that comic strips were one of the first forms of truly national culture, by which he means people all over the country read them on the same day, and so had shared experiences, and that this happened on a widespread basis as early as 1908.
 He also ties comic strips to transformations in advertising styles, and not just the comic strip advertising style of the 1930s but the generalized use of more images in advertising as the twentieth century progressed.
 The book even has a chapter on the beginnings of comic books, which is a useful short overview and has good information on the early Superman.
-On 11 April 2011 he created an online version of the book which can be found at academia.edu.
+On 11 April 2011 he created an online version of the book which can be found at doi.org/10.5281/zenodo.18253782.

 The Journal of American History said: "Gordon has done historians a service by recognizing the importance of popular visual sources as important clues to understanding American culture.
 And the book is not only informative but fun to read."

 American Journalism said: "a must read for any scholar interested in the question of popular culture."